U.S. airlines cheer government relief but warn it is no 'cure' for deep industry crisis

-CHICAGO (Reuters) - United Airlines Holdings Inc and Delta Air Lines welcomed on Friday a $50 billion relief package they said would protect jobs through September but warned that the continued challenges facing the industry will require more action.
+CHICAGO (Reuters) - United Airlines Holdings Inc (UAL.O) and Delta Air Lines (DAL.N) welcomed on Friday a $50 billion relief package they said would protect jobs through September but warned that the continued challenges facing the industry will require more action.

 Airlines are weathering their largest ever downturn as the coronavirus has ground global travel to a halt.
 A massive government stimulus package passed on Friday gives airlines some breathing room in terms of managing costs, but they still face tough decisions in the months ahead.